kay-mw/popularity-tool-for-anilist/docs/README.md

 ### Why Build This?

-I've always been curious about how my feelings towards anime stack up against the wider community, especially regarding how controversial my scores were overall.
-I couldn't find a tool that could satisfy this curiosity, so I decided to make my own!
+I've always been curious how controversial my anime taste is.
+Am I harsher in my scoring than most people, or more generous?
+Since I couldn't find a tool to answer these questions, I decided to build one myself!